Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 Prep and Cook the Tenderloin

-- Bring tenderloin and butter to room temperature
+- Bring tenderloin and butter to room temperature; pat tenderloin dry with paper towel5 pound Beef Tenderloin

 - Remove silverskin if it's not already removed

-- Place on broiler rack and bake uncovered at 475ºF for 20 minutes
+- Place on broiler rack and bake uncovered at 325°F-475ºF for 12-20 minutes, depending upon how rare or done you like your tenderloin

-- Check internal temperature for desired doneness; if it's ten degrees below how you want your tenderloin, remove it and cover it in foil; allow to rest 10-minutes before slicing.
+- Check internal temperature for desired doneness every 10-minutes; when it's ten degrees below how you want your tenderloin, remove it and cover it in foil; allow to rest 10-minutes before slicing.
 If it's not quite the internal temperature you're looking for, return tenderloin to oven and continue to check the internal temperature every 10-minutes until it's ten degrees below the desired doneness

 Horseradish Sauce Instructions

-- In a medium bowl, combine sour cream, mayonnaise, horseradish and lemon; combine well
+- In a medium bowl, combine sour cream, mayonnaise, horseradish and lemon; combine well1 cup sour cream, 2 tablespoons mayonnaise, 4½ tablespoons horseradish, 2 tablespoons lemon juice

 - Place in refrigerator until an hour before the tenderloin is done; serve sauce at room temperature

 - For best results, start with a clean oven.
-The high heat often creates a steam that might set off the smoke detector.
+If you use high heat, it often creates a steam that might set off the smoke detector.
 Don't ask me how I know this.

 - Make the sauce in advance and refrigerate it until about an hour before you serve the meat; let the sauce sit at room temperature while the meat is cooking